AnneQuinkenstein/weather_app/README.md

 # The [Weather?!
 App ](https://weather-aquin.netlify.app/)

-1. Frist askes about Location
+1. Frist the weather app askes about Location
--  -> if you don't give the permission to your Location
+-  -> you don't give permission to your Location
-   - -> Weather?!-App will give you a HomeScreen with an Input Field for a City
+   - -> Weather?! will give you a HomeScreen with an Input Field for a City

  <br/><br/>